Service

 Safety vest exemption

-Many European countries have not yet issued any statements on this topic.
-In Germany specifically, this topic is uniformly regulated for the whole of the Federal Republic by the DGUV paper (German Social Accident Insurance).
+Many European countries have not yet issued any statements on this subject.
+In Germany specifically, this subject is uniformly regulated for the whole of the Federal Republic by the DGUV paper (German Social Accident Insurance).

 This paper refers to Appendix B, EN 469:2005, which regulates the minimum quantity and positioning of reflective stripes.
 This DGUV paper specifies that persons are exempted from wearing warning vests in secured accident areas.

-Other countries are already taking this topic into consideration, further developments are to be expected.
+Other countries are already taking this subject into consideration, further developments are to be expected.